 - Is it a good idea?

 A second mortgage cashes out the equity built up in your home.
 It works by taking out a second loan (on top of your existing home loan) that’s secured by the home’s value.
 The amount you can borrow depends on how much equity you’ve accrued.Check your second mortgage options.
 Start here

 You repay your second mortgage debt separately from your primary mortgage debt.
 So if you’re still paying off your initial home loan, you can expect to make two monthly payments: one toward your primary mortgage and another toward your home equity loan or HELOC.

 As secured loans, second mortgages come with lower interest rates than other sources of cash, like credit cards or personal loans.
-And the money you withdraw can be used for any purpose.
+You can use the money you withdraw for any purpose.

-To qualify for a second mortgage loan, you’ll need to have earned sufficient equity in your home.
+To qualify for this type of loan, you’ll need to have earned sufficient equity in your home.
 Most lenders want you to retain 15-20% equity in the property after your second mortgage is taken out — so you’ll need more than 20% equity to qualify in most cases.

 You build equity as you pay down your mortgage loan and as your home’s value increases.
 Thanks to rising property values in the U.S., most homeowners are gaining equity at a much faster rate than they would just by paying down their home loans.

 There are two main types of second mortgages: a home equity loan and a home equity line of credit (HELOC).
 A home equity loan is a one-time, lump-sum loan with a fixed interest rate and repayment schedule, while a HELOC is a reusable credit line secured by your home’s value.Find out if you qualify for a second mortgage.
 Start here